“Only a small fraction of managers actually get something done that really matters or moves their organizations forward in a meaningful way.”

 a.
 What experience do I have in achieving comparable goals?
 Can I do it again?

 b.
-Which of my role models can help me understand what it takes to achieve my goal?
+Which of my role models can help me understand what it takes to achieve my goals?

 c.
-Who can give me feedback to evaluate my capacities to achieve my goal?
+Who can give me feedback to evaluate my capacities to achieve my goals?
 What must I learn to ensure success?

 d.
 Can I experiment and rehearse critical tasks while pursing my goals?